matanki-saito/localservers/README.md

 ...
 $ helm repo update
 ...
-$ helm install cert-manager jetstack/cert-manager --namespace cert-manager --version v1.15.0 --create-namespace --set installCRDs=true
+$ helm install cert-manager jetstack/cert-manager --namespace cert-manager --version v1.15.0 --create-namespace --set crds.enabled=true
 ```

 ## Apply manifests to cluster using argocd

 Log in to Argocd.
 The admin username is `admin`.
 The admin Password exists in `secrets/argocd-initial-admin-secret`.
+The ID is `admin`.

 Create a Project and create the following Applications in it.